andremarcondesteixeira/Posterr/README.md

 4. Setup CI/CD with GitHub Actions
 5. Explore alternative databases (NoSQL databases to be more precise) to save the publications.
 6. Stress testing
+7. Add Authentication and Authorization
+8. Write a Backoffice app to manage users and publications